Solo Therapist? How to Handle Phone Calls While in Session (SimplePractice Users)

 Yes.
 The AI is trained to recognize crisis indicators and respond with empathy and appropriate urgency.
 It can provide the 988 Suicide and Crisis Lifeline number, transfer to your on-call number, or connect to emergency services.
 Crisis protocols are fully customizable during setup and can be updated anytime.

 Being a solo therapist means wearing every hat.
-But you do not have to be your own receptionist.
+But you don’t have to be your own receptionist.
 An AI agent answers every call, books every appointment, and captures every client — for less than the cost of one missed session per month.

 Ready to stop losing clients to voicemail?
 Book a demo to see AI phone answering with SimplePractice in action.
 Or get started today with a 30-day money-back guarantee.